frogpal/frogpal/README.md

 - 👋 Hi, I’m @frogpal
-- 👀 I’m interested in computer science, cosmology, marketing, and evolutionary biology
+- 👀 I’m interested in computer science, cosmology, evolutionary biology, and marketing
 - 🌱 I’m currently learning Python and digital marketing
 - 💞️ In the future, I would love to collaborate on meaningful projects in the IT field, and perhaps launch some rockets into space
 - 📫 You can reach me at linkedin.com/in/edmond-mitar